Developing company values

 Welcoming constructive feedback from your employees and clients can help the company grow, improve, and learn from any mistakes.
 This can be done by providing ample opportunities without facing any consequences.

-Having an honest policy set up in your company values sets up the expectation but also carries out the image that your company appreciates honesty without having to fear any consequences.
+An 'honesty policy' will communicate your company values clearly and show that your company appreciates honesty without employees having to fear any consequences.

 This goes without saying, but naturally employees and clients are all to be treated equally and respectfully.